-Can English solicitors take a Scottish medical negligence case
+Can an English or Welsh solicitor take on a Scottish medical negligence case?

-The United Kingdom operates under three separate legal systems, known as jurisdictions:
+The United Kingdom operates under three separate legal systems, known as 'jurisdictions', which are:

 - England and Wales